 Currituck County Tax Information

-Because Currituck County is fully unincorporated, all personal, business and real property is assessed at the same low rate of only 32 cents per $100 of valuation.
-By far the lowest tax burden imposed in the Hampton Roads region, it provides excellent incentive for new, expanding or relocating businesses.
+Because Currituck County is fully unincorporated, all personal, business and real property is assessed at the same low rate of only 48 cents per $100 of valuation.
+Businesses pay twice the real estate tax and up to eight times the business property tax.
+And in 2015, North Carolina’s corporate tax rates will drop to five percent – lower than Virginia – along with a lower, flat tax for personal income.
+By far the lowest tax burden imposed in the region, taxes in Currituck County provide and excellent incentive for new, expanding or relocating businesses.

 Veterans who reside in North Carolina realize an additional tax benefit as some military pensions are not taxed in this state.